eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```

 ### Unassigned Rule Calls
-A parser rule does not necessarily need to have assignment, but can also only contain *unassigned rule calls*.
+A parser rule does not necessarily need to have assignments.
+It may also contain only *unassigned rule calls*.
 These kind of rules can be used to change the types' hierarchy.
 ```
 X: A | B;